The Man Who Broke 1,000 Chains: Plot

 It is 1922.
 Robert Elliott Burns is having flashbacks of the horrors of World War I and is on the streets protesting for himself angry at his inability to find a job and society's apathy towards veterans.
 The next day, he is at his parents' home and his brother Vincent, a minister, tries to console him.
 Elliot says he's had enough and wants to go down to Florida to find work.

 Elliot is heading to Florida by train and by the time he stops outside of Atlanta, he is now a penniless vagrant.
 He joins a group of vagrants around a campfire that intend to rob him, but another man saves him from it.
 He offers Burns a chance to make some money by robbing a country store.
 Burns goes with the man to rob it, but tries to back out at the last second.
 The man holds him at gunpoint to rob the cash register, which contains only $5.
 The man knocks Burns out with his weapon and runs away, leaving Burns to be apprehended by local police.
 He is taken to court and his lawyer tells him he should plead guilty.
 The judge gives him a trumped up sentence of six to ten years hard labor.

 Burns is taken to the Fulton County prison camp.
 It is a foul place consisting of wooden shacks, stocks, sweatboxes, and pure filth.
 He has iron chains attached to his legs and meets the warden, Harold Hardy, a fat, angry, and spiteful man of Irish descent who hates people from the North.
 Hardy calls him a "Yankee" and tells him to feel guilty and get used to chain gang life to make it easier on himself.
 He has one of his guards, Mr. Trump, escort Burns to his quarters.
 Burns is introduced to a foul shack of filthy, exhausted men and meets an elderly prisoner, Pappy Glue who laughs at him when he says he didn't commit the crime he was imprisoned for.
 He is introduced to an inedible meal of pig fat, bitter corn pone, and sorghum molasses and gags trying to eat it and gives his plate to a veteran prisoner enjoying and devouring it.

 The next morning, the men are awakened at 5 am.
 Burns sleeps through the removal of the chains and is thrown on the floor by Trump.
-The men are taken to a quarry to dig rocks out of the ground with pick axes for 15 hours a day, with only a short lunch break of cowpeas and corn mush.
+The men are taken to a quarry to dig rocks out of the ground with pick axes for 15 hours a day, with only a short lunch break of red beans and corn mush.
 A fellow prisoner, George Seals, falls over from exhaustion.
 Trump kicks him in the face and Seals pleads for water and to not be hit.
 That night after work, Seals is hung upside down and beaten several times with a leather strap by Trump and left there overnight.
 By dawn, he's died from the beatings and overwork and placed in a pine box.